 161A.
-Appointment of persons by Chairman of Elections Commission.
+Appointment of staff of Elections Commission; Secretariat of the Commission

-- 1. Notwithstanding the provisions of this Constitution the power to make appointments to the offices mentioned in paragraph (2) and to remove and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Elections Commission--

-- 2. The offices referred to in paragraph (1) are-

-- a. those offices to which persons are appointed under the Representation of the People Act, namely--[FN: Cap 1:03]

-- i.
-Chief Election Officer:

-- ii. returning Officer:

-- iii. deputy returning officer;

-- iv. election clerk:

-- v. presiding officer;

-- vi. assistant presiding officer;

-- vii. poll clerk and other offices as may be necessary or desirable under the said Act:

-- b. those offices to which persons are appointed under the National Registration Act, namely--[FN: Cap: 19:03]

-- i.
-Commissioner of Registration;

-- ii.
-Deputy Commissioner of Registration;

-- iii. district supervisor;

-- iv. registrar;

-- v. deputy registrar;

-- vi. divisional registrar and other offices as may be necessary or desirable under the said Act;

-- c. any office, however styled, similar in nature and status to an office referred to in the preceding sub-paragraphs, appointment to which is made under any written law relating to local government.

-- 3. The Elections Commission may, by directions in writing and subject to such conditions as it thinks fit, delegate any of its powers under paragraph (1) to any one or more members of the Commission; or by such directions and subject to such conditions as it thinks fit, delegate to a person who holds an office mentioned in paragraph (2) (a) (i) to (v) or (2) (b) (i) to (iv), the power to appoint a person to an office mentioned in paragraph (2) which is subordinate to the office of the person to whom the power of appointment is delegated.

-- 4. Before the Elections Commission or any member thereof or other person exercising powers under this article appoints to or to act in any office referred to in paragraph (2) any person who holds or is acting in any office, power to make appointments to which is vested under this Constitution in the Judicial, the Teaching, the Police or the Public Service Commission, the Elections Commission or that member or other person shall first seek and obtain the approval of the Commission in which that power is vested.

-- 5. Where a public officer is appointed to an office referred to in paragraph (2) he shall, subject to paragraph (1), remain a public officer.

-6. Nothing in this article shall be construed as precluding the Elections Commission from appointing any person who is not a public officer to an office referred to in paragraph (2).
+- 1. The Elections Commission shall be responsible for the efficient functioning of the Secretariat of the Commission, which shall comprise the officers and employees of the Commission, and for the appointment of all the staff to the offices thereof inclusive of all temporary staff, recruited for the purposes of boundary demarcation, registration of persons and elections and shall have the power to remove and to exercise disciplinary control over such staff. - 2.
+The Elections Commission may, by directions in writing and subject to such conditions as it thinks fit, delegate any of its powers under paragraph (1) to any one or more members of the Commission, or by such directions and subject to such conditions as it thinks fit, delegate such powers to such officers of the Commission as the Commission may determine. - 3.
+Before the Elections Commission or any member thereof or other person exercising powers under this article appoints to or to act in any office referred to in paragraph (1) any person who holds or is acting in any office, power to make appointments to which is vested under this Constitution in the Judicial, the Teaching, the Police or the Public Service Commission, the Elections Commission or that member or other person shall first seek and obtain the approval of the Commission in which that power is vested. - 4.
+Where a public officer is appointed to an office referred to in paragraph (1) he or she shall, subject to the said paragraph (1), remain a public officer unless the Commission determines that that office shall be independent of any other Commission. - 5.
+Nothing in this article shall be construed as precluding the Elections Commission from appointing any person who is not a public officer to an office referred to in paragraph (1).

+Restrictions on political parties

+161B.
+Role of political parties in the conduct of elections through the Elections Commission

+It is hereby declared that the role of political parties and their nominees in the conduct of elections by the Elections Commission shall be limited to their participation in determining policy, monitoring the electoral process and the conduct of the election, but does not include active management of the electoral process.